BiAffect

 Maj.
 Gen. Gregg Martin joins BiAffect team as advisor

 BiAffect welcomes retired US Army Major General Gregg Martin, who will be joining the team as an advisor.
 A bipolar expert by lived experience, General Martin will be lending his tremendous insight to help guide BiAffect research team as we translate our research findings.
 His amazing journey is detailed in his recently published book, Bipolar General, available now.
+Listen to General Martin in conversation with Dr. Leow here.

 Studying Bipolar DisorderCurrently, diagnosis and treatment of bipolar disorder rely on careful history taking and mental status examination by an experienced clinician, at times aided by self-report or family-informed questionnaires.
 These reports, as well as in-person assessments, have to be interpreted by providers in order to extract patterns that could indicate an imminent change in mood.
 When individuals experience changes in mood, they also may struggle with navigating daily activities—especially ones with high cognitive demand.